Creation of Lunar-Like Rims in Ilmenite using Synthetic Solar Wind: Results

 With the formation of \npFe comes another question: What happens within the now iron-depleted regions surrounding \npFe?
-Based on the intensity ratio of \ce{Fe} and \ce{Ti} \ce{M} edges, we observe \ce{Ti}-rich regions (blue in Fig.~\ref{fig:npFe_summary}c,f) that surround the \npFe (red in Fig.~\ref{fig:npFe_summary}c,f).
-Within the \ce{Ti}-rich regions, the \ce{Ti} \ce{L}-edge ELNES spectra differ slightly from unexposed ilmenite, particularly with prolonged SSW exposure (Fig.~\ref{fig:inclusion_spectra}c,g).
-From the HAADF images (Fig.~\ref{fig:npFe_summary}a,d), we observe a few circular dark inclusions within the \ce{Ti}-rich regions.
-The appearance of these features is similar to vesicles, but the EELS low-loss spectra over these dark inclusions reveal a $\SI{\sim10.5}{eV}$ peak (Fig.~\ref{fig:inclusion_spectra}b), becoming more pronounced with prolonged SSW exposure (Fig.~\ref{fig:inclusion_spectra}f).
-A similar $\sim\SI{10.5}{eV}$ peak was observed in space-weathered lunar ilmenite \cite{BURGESS_2018_ilmenite} and attributed to the formation of \ce{TiO2}, suggesting that the spectral alteration in our sample is due to the formation of a \ce{TiO2}-phase \cite{Launay_2004_TiO2}.
-A detailed comparison of our \ce{Ti} ELNES spectra (Fig.~\sref{fig:SI-cascade_spectra}) supports a similar conclusion, although the differences are not sufficient to determine whether the phase is rutile or anatase.
+Based on the intensity ratio of \ce{Fe} and \ce{Ti} \ce{M}-edges, we observe \ce{Ti}-rich regions (blue in Figures~\ref{fig:npFe_summary}c and f) that surround the \npFe (red in Figures~\ref{fig:npFe_summary}c and f).
+Within the \ce{Ti}-rich regions, the \ce{Ti} \ce{L}-edge ELNES spectra differ slightly from unexposed ilmenite, particularly with prolonged SSW exposure (Figures~\ref{fig:inclusion_spectra}c,g and Figure~\ref{fig:SI-Ti-richregions}).
+From the HAADF images (Figures~\ref{fig:npFe_summary}a,d), we observe a few circular dark inclusions within the \ce{Ti}-rich regions.
+The appearance of these features is similar to vesicles, but the EELS low-loss spectra over these dark inclusions reveal a $\SI{\sim10.5}{eV}$ peak (Figure~\ref{fig:inclusion_spectra}b), becoming more pronounced with prolonged SSW exposure (Figure~\ref{fig:inclusion_spectra}f).
+A similar $\sim\SI{10.5}{eV}$ peak was observed in space-weathered lunar ilmenite \citep{BURGESS_2018_ilmenite} and attributed to the formation of \ce{TiO2}, suggesting that the spectral alteration in the inclusions within our sample is due to the formation of a \ce{TiO2} phase \citep{Launay_2004_TiO2}.
+A detailed comparison of our \ce{Ti} ELNES spectra in \ce{Ti}-rich regions to rutile and anatase phases of \ce{TiO_2} (Figure~\ref{fig:SI-cascade_spectra}) shows similarities in the edge features, although the spectral differences we observe are not sufficient to determine the specific phase.
+Measurements of SW-exposed lunar ilmenites by others (e.g., \citealt{BURGESS_2018_ilmenite,Zhang_ilmenite_2024}) produced comparable results.